Code is there to explain the comments to the computer.

 - continent

-- surface area
+- area

 - gdp

-Take quiz 1 with 7 question
+Take quiz 1 with 7 questions

-focusing on WHERE
+focusing on WHERE.

 on the ‘world’ table contains 13 exercises in the style of the previous

-one, but with additional computational functions such as ROUND
+one, but with additional computational functions such as ROUND and some string manipulation.

 Quiz 2 again contains 7 questions.
 Pay attention to the details!